+Like everything in nature, vegetable oil composition consists of several basic substances.
 We very often speak about how great this oil is because is high in unsaturated fatty acids, or has phenols.
 But what does that mean?
 What do these oil element compounds do?

 Essential fatty acids are crucial for a healthy and good-looking skin, as they are not naturally produced by the body.
 Deficiencies in essential fatty acids have negative consequences for your health and often lead to dry and inflamed skin prone to blackheads and whiteheads.

-Oleic acid: Hemp seed oil contains only about 9% oleic acid.
+Oleic acid: is the most abundant fatty acid in human adipose tissue, and second in abundance in human tissues overall, following palmitic acid.
 Oleic acid is not the best fatty acid for skincare.
 It easily clogs pores and causes pimples.
-Such low levels of oleic acid are only found in few, rare oils.
+Hemp seed oil contains only about 9% oleic acid.
+Unfortunately, such low levels of oleic acid are rare in oils.

-Anti-oxidants and Vitamins
+Anti-Oxidants and Vitamins

 Polyphenols are active ingredients with anti-inflammatory, anti-oxidant and anti-DNA damaging activities (Nichols & Katiyar, 2009).
 Research has also highlighted their photoprotective effects, and polyphenols contribute to fighting the spread of free radicals, which are responsible for premature skin ageing.
 Because of their activity, polyphenols are precious ingredients.